|

 After the usual straight forward outline drawing I’ve put on a fairly straight forward sky wash, by starting off by pre wetting my sky area with water, and then firstly dropping in with a little bit of yellow ochre mixed with the tiniest touch of burnt sienna and then cobalt blue from the top all the way down to my distant hills.
 Then using the same brush, which is a 1.5” wash brush, simply suck out a few clouds.

-Once my sky area has dried, straight in with the distant hills, and for these I have used mixtures.
+Step 2 : Once my sky area has dried, straight in with the distant hills, and for these I have used mixtures.
 For the far distance, cobalt blue mixed with the tiniest touch of alizarin crimson, and whilst it was still wet, a few hints of yellow ochre, this is all for the furthest away hills.
 As I come slightly further forward I am using the same mixtures but then dropping in a little hint of hookers green.
 All of this was done with my ¾” flat wash brush.
+Notice at this point that I have left out the little buildings that I have drawn in the distance, leave them white for the time being.

 Step 3 :